josephluck/site/src/recommendations.md

 One of his best characteristics is his ability to collaborate.
 He has an open ear for other opinions and proposals and a deliberate way of communicating that effectively conveys his views and mediates discourse.
 An outstanding partner to pair program with, his attention to detail results in issues being caught well ahead of time.
 He has a great work ethic and laser-sharp focus which shows in the excellent quality of his independently written code - an example of which is the front-end framework he authored, Helix.

-Joseph is a fantastic presence in the workplace, instinctively standing up for what’s best for the product and relentless in doing his part for the team.
+Joseph is a fantastic presence in the workplace, instinctively standing up for what's best for the product and relentless in doing his part for the team.
 He is naturally sociable and a frequent face at out-of-work gatherings.
 Always willing to offer a hand in help whether it be for a code review, pairing or even for some heavy lifting or candidate interviews, his natural charisma and accommodating personality brighten up the workplace and his keen eye for detail and natural talent as a developer have reaped huge benefits for our product.
 He will be sorely missed but I wish him all the best in the future and hope that we might work together again.

 ---